 1999-ish: Cas Leaves a Forum.

-That thinking leads even Christians who might otherwise qualify as being really nice to freakouts about Halloween.
-One of the first forums I ever hung out on (a few years out from deconversion, probably around 1999-2001) had a load of those.
-Ostensibly we were there to snark advice columnists, but when Halloween rolled around that first year I was there someone started a ZOMG OH NOES HALLOWEEN YAWL WATCH YOUR CHILDREN WATCH YOUR PETS thread to wring her hands about animal torture and baby kidnapping and necromantic rituals and who even knows what else she thought was going on that night.
+One of the first forums I ever hung out on (a few years out from deconversion) had a load of those.
+Ostensibly we snarked advice columnists.
+However, when Halloween rolled around that first year I was there, someone started a ZOMG OH NOES HALLOWEEN YAWL WATCH YOUR CHILDREN WATCH YOUR PETS thread.
+There, she wrung her hands about animal torture and baby kidnapping and necromantic rituals.

-I told her those were just Christian urban legends–with links to the relevant Snopes debunks (Snopes was around even back then, and was one of the only skeptic sites I knew about for a long time).
-She came back at me with a long typed-out lecture about how I had no idea what dark forces were capable of leading people to do.
+I told her those were just Christian urban legends.
+Heck, I even offered her links to the relevant Snopes debunks (Snopes was around even back then, and was one of the only skeptic sites I knew about for a long time).
+She retorted with a long typed-out lecture about how I had no idea what dark forces were capable of leading people to do.

 Technically, I suppose she was correct there.